-AIJI is currently involved in a number of projects in Southeast Asia, some focusing at the national level in Cambodia, East Timor, and Indonesia, and other aimed more broadly at the Association of Southeast Asian Nations (ASEAN) as a region.
+AIJI is currently involved in a number of projects in Southeast Asia, some focusing at the national level in Cambodia, East Timor, and Indonesia, and others aimed more broadly at the Association of Southeast Asian Nations (ASEAN) as a region.

 Current Projects in the ASEAN Region

 At the regional level, AIJI partners with the Human Rights Resource Centre (HRRC) of ASEAN to support important regional human rights research and policy advocacy.
 AIJI also co-hosts an annual Summer Institute in International Humanitarian Law and Human Rights with the HRRC.
-The Summer Institutes are regionally based workshops that focus on different themes each year on Southeast Asian case studies and designed for participants within the ASEAN region.
+The Summer Institutes are regionally based workshops that focus on different themes each year, based on Southeast Asian case studies and designed for participants within the ASEAN region.

 Support for Judicial Reform in Timor-Leste

 AIJI Director, David Cohen, is a recognized expert on East Timor and has been deeply engaged with transitional justice efforts there since 2003.
 In late 2015, Cohen and AIJI associate Leigh-Ashley Lipscomb completed a report, titled Justice at the crossroads in Timor-Leste and published by the Institute for Policy Analysis of Conflict (IPAC).
 The report examines the fall-out from the controversial decision to expel international judges and the possibilities opened up by full “Timorisation” of the judiciary.
 The authors conclude that Timor-Leste needs a radical overhaul of its judicial system and there may be an opening now to push forward with reform.
 The report’s detailed list of recommendations underscores the amount of work that needs to done, especially on professional training, access to justice, and meeting basic fair-trial standards.
 The country still has no independent bar association, and the current system of registering to practice law is so restrictive that very few private lawyers manage to meet the criteria, despite hundreds of law graduates being produced by local universities.
 The authors note, however, that there is broad consensus across the government and political elite that major change is required.

 Strengthening the Performance of Anti-Corruption Law in Indonesia